 Associates at the one million square foot facility will pick, pack and ship larger customer items, such as sports equipment, gardening tools, and pet food.

-Tagged with Amazon, fulfillment centers, ohio, oregon, tED
+Tagged with Amazon, ohio, tED